John Bennett Ramsey: Grand jury indictment

 In 1999, a grand jury voted to indict the parents of murdered 6-year-old beauty pageant winner JonBenét Ramsey on charges of child abuse resulting in death and of being accessories to a crime.
-The indictment alleges that between Christmas Day and December 26, 1996, John and Patsy Ramsey “unlawfully, knowingly, recklessly and feloniously permit a child to be unreasonably placed in a situation which posed a threat of injury to the child’s life or health,” which resulted in her death.
+The indictment alleges that between Christmas Day and December 26, 1996, John and Patsy Ramsey "unlawfully, knowingly, recklessly and feloniously permit a child to be unreasonably placed in a situation which posed a threat of injury to the child's life or health," which resulted in her death.

 District Attorney is split

 On July 9, 2008, the Boulder County District Attorney's office announced that, as a result of newly developed DNA sampling and testing techniques known as Touch DNA analysis, the Ramsey family members were no longer considered suspects in the case.
-In light of the new DNA evidence, Boulder County District Attorney Mary Lacy gave a letter to John Ramsey that same day; however, Stan Garnett, the current Boulder County DA, regarding Lacy's exoneration letter, said, "This letter is not legally binding.
+In light of the new DNA evidence, Boulder County District Attorney Mary Lacy gave a letter to John Ramsey that same day.
+Stan Garnett, the current Boulder County DA, regarding Lacy's exoneration letter, said, "This letter is not legally binding.
 It's a good-faith opinion and has no legal importance."